 Now for the final section, and potentially most lucrative one, TV.
 From the Part 2 front page click the button to edit works on TV and fill it in as much as possible remembering that for work shown on TV you can only claim for the previous year ended, so for DACS Payback 2020 you can only claim for work shown on TV in 2019.
 Below is an example from the latest submission I have completed (well my husband has, he is PA with the job of doing all the things that don’t involve drawing!).
 However, yours will most probably be very different and for more years than not I have submitted a blank page so don’t worry about it if you don’t have anything much to claim.

 Time to Submit Your Claim.

 Now we can go ahead and click on the “Submit Claim” button as we are done and ready to get this thing out of our hair for another year.
 What a fantastic way to end January, assuming you have already submitted your tax return that is! ….
 I knew there was something else I had to do!

 We are done but not done done.
 You will now get a message asking you to agree to the DACS Payback terms and conditions.
 If you agree with their terms and conditions then tick the box and click the “Submit Claim” button ….
 We are now done done ….. how does that feel? ….
-All we have to do now is sit back, relax for another year knowing we have submitted our DACS Payback before either deadline and in a few months’ time a payment will be made into our nominated bank account.
+All we have to do now is sit back, relax for another year knowing that we have submitted our DACS Payback claim before either deadline and in a few months’ time a payment will be made into our nominated bank account.

-Personally I have seen a steady trickle of much appreciated added income to bank account from DACS Payback over the years which tells me that my efforts (well you should all know by now that I am lucky enough for my husband, now my PA, does it all for me, he thinks that he has never done anything as stupid as I have because I married him, but then again who’s the one doing all my boring work while I stick to illustrating!) have been more than worth it.
+Personally I have seen a steady trickle of much appreciated added income to my bank account from DACS Payback over the years which tells me that my efforts (well you should all know by now that I am lucky enough for my husband, now my PA, does it all for me, he thinks that he has never done anything as stupid as I have because I married him, but then again who’s the one doing all my boring work while I stick to illustrating!) have been more than worth it.

-Tina Macnaughton freelance illustrator – January 2020
+Tina Macnaughton freelance illustrator – March 2020